 - 1. Download the p4 and p4d files for your platform from the Perforce web site. - 2.
 Make the downloaded p4 and p4d files executable. - 3.
 Create a server root directory to hold the Perforce database and versioned files. - 4.
 Tell the Perforce server what port to listen to by specifying a TCP/IP port to p4d. - 5.
 Start the Perforce server (p4d). - 6.
-Specify the name or TCP/IP address of the Perforce server machine and the p4d port number to the Perforce client program(s) by setting the P4PORT environment variable.
+Specify the name or TCP/IP address of the Perforce server machine and the p4d port number to the Perforce client programs by setting the P4PORT environment variable.

-Download the files and make them executable
+Downloading the files and making them executable

-On UNIX (or MacOS X), you must make the Perforce executables (p4 and p4d) executable.
-After downloading the programs, use the chmod command to make them executable, as follows:
+On UNIX (or Mac OS X), you must make the Perforce executables (p4 and p4d) executable.
+After you download the programs, use the chmod command to make them executable, as follows: